LNS2+RL: Combining Multi-Agent Reinforcement Learning with Large Neighborhood Search in Multi-Agent Path Finding: Prior Work

-MAPF algorithms developed in recent decades fall into three main categories based on solution optimality: optimal, bounded-suboptimal and unbounded-suboptimal.
+MAPF algorithms developed in recent decades fall into three main categories based on solution optimality: optimal, bounded-suboptimal, and unbounded-suboptimal.
 Common optimal algorithms include Conflict-Based Search (CBS)~\cite{sharon2015conflict}, joint-state A*, and their variants with additional speed-up techniques such as ICBS~\cite{boyarski2015icbs}, M*~\cite{wagner2011m}, EPEA*~\cite{goldenberg2014enhanced}, among others.
 Bounded-suboptimal algorithms trade off solution quality and runtime by finding a solution whose cost is at most $w$ times the optimal cost, where $w$ is a user-specified suboptimality factor.
-Such MAPF algorithms are usually variants of optimal MAPF algorithms, including EECBS~\cite{li2021eecbs}, weighted EPEA*~\cite{barer2014suboptimal}, and inflated M*~\cite{wagner2015subdimensional}, etc. Both optimal and bounded-suboptimal algorithms are able to ensure high solution quality but face scalability challenges when handling thousands of agents, often encountering timeouts or memory overflows.
-Conversely, unbounded-suboptimal algorithms (such as priority~\cite{erdmann1987multiple} and rule-based planning~\cite{luna2011push}) prioritize speed over optimality, scaling to thousands of agents easily, but may yield substantially suboptimal solutions in complex tasks and often do not guarantee completeness.
-More recently, learning-based approaches have begun to emerge.
-One class of approaches, exemplified by PRIMAL~\cite{sartoretti2019primal}, directly learns a MAPF planner using MARL~\cite{ma2021distributed, wang2020mobile}, while another combines conventional algorithms with learning, exemplified by switching between two types of algorithms based on certain conditions~\cite{skrynnik2023switch} or by enhancing conventional algorithms' components with learned strategies~\cite{huang2022anytime}.
+Such MAPF algorithms are usually variants of optimal MAPF algorithms, including EECBS~\cite{li2021eecbs}, and inflated M*~\cite{wagner2015subdimensional}, etc. Both optimal and bounded-suboptimal algorithms are able to ensure high solution quality but face scalability challenges when handling thousands of agents, often encountering timeouts or memory overflows.
+Conversely, unbounded-suboptimal algorithms (such as prioritized planning~\cite{erdmann1987multiple} and rule-based algorithm~\cite{luna2011push}) prioritize speed over optimality, scaling to thousands of agents easily, but may yield substantially suboptimal solutions in complex tasks and often do not guarantee completeness.

+More recently, learning-involved approaches have begun to emerge.
+One class of approaches, exemplified by PRIMAL~\cite{sartoretti2019primal}, leverages MARL or imitation learning to directly train MAPF planners.
+These approaches often incorporate non-learning algorithms to further improve the performance of the learning-based planners by enriching observations~\cite{damani2021primal}, designing rewards~\cite{skrynnik2024learn}, or generating training data~\cite{li2021message}.
+Although these learning-based planners emphasize their superior scalability compared to optimal or bounded-suboptimal search-based algorithms, nearly all of them still fail to outperform scalable suboptimal non-learning algorithms like LNS2 within the same time constraints.
+Another class of methods seeks to enhance conventional algorithms by using machine learning techniques to replace manually crafted heuristics or components, exemplified by learning a priority ordering for prioritized planning~\cite{zhang2022learning}, selecting subsets of agents that need to be replanned~\cite{huang2022anytime}.
+However, these approaches do not directly optimize the path planner itself.